sezginerdem/p04-Phonebook-App-deployed-on-AWS-ALB-with-AS-and-RDS-using-CF/My_Solution.md

   - Phonebook Application Website URL should be given as output by Cloudformation Service, after the stack created.

+## Steps to Solution

+- Step 1: Download or clone project definition from `sezginerdem` repo on Github

+- Step 2: Create project folder for local public repo on your pc

+- Step 3: Write the Phonebook Application in Python

+- Step 4: Transform your application into web application using Python Flask framework

+- Step 5: Prepare a cloudformation template to deploy your app on Application Load Balancer together with RDS

+- Step 6: Push your application into your own public repo on Github

+- Step 7: Deploy your application on AWS Cloud using Cloudformation template to showcase your app

 ## Outcome

 ![Phonebook App Search Page](./search-snapshot.png)